Previous Post: Exploring Kerala Backwaters on a Houseboat

 After having breakfast at the beautiful Kumarakom Lake Resort, we headed to the boat station to experience Kumarakom’s backwater trail.
-This time we used a smaller boat to explore the smaller palm-fringed waterways, and to conduct some of the activities as well.
+This time, we used a smaller boat to explore the smaller palm-fringed waterways and conduct some of the activities.

 Boatmen preparing for our backwater trail

-Situated on the bank of Lake Vembanad, Kumarakom is a small village that is rapidly becoming one of the most popular backwater tourism destination in Kerala.
-Along the backwaters, there are plenty of traditional rice boats and canoes, leaving a scene that is immensely pleasing to the eye.
+Situated on the bank of Lake Vembanad, Kumarakom is a small village that is rapidly becoming one of the most popular backwater tourism destinations in Kerala.
+There are plenty of traditional rice boats and canoes along the backwaters, leaving a scene that is immensely pleasing to the eye.

 Our small boat cruising the backwaters of Kerala

-As we cruised the banks of Kumarakom backwaters under the shadows of tall coconut palms, we enjoyed the view of lush green paddy fields, coconut plantations and other tropical vegetation while we listened to the soothing sounds of nature.
+As we cruised the banks of Kumarakom backwaters under the shadows of tall coconut palms, we enjoyed the view of lush green paddy fields, coconut plantations, and other tropical vegetation.
+At the same time, we listened to the soothing sounds of nature.

 Climbing Coconut using an improvised stepper

-Our first stop was at Aymanam village in the Kottayam District of Kerala, a beautiful village that is dotted by coconut trees.
-Our first activity is to learn how to climb a coconut tree using their improvised stepper, afterwards, we traversed a small canal to reach a rice field that is also dotted by coconut trees, this time to watch Toddy tapping.
+Our first stop was at Aymanam village in the Kottayam District of Kerala, a beautiful town dotted by coconut trees.
+Our first activity was to learn how to climb a coconut tree using their improvised stepper; afterwards, we traversed a small canal to reach a rice field that is also dotted by coconut trees, this time to watch Toddy tapping.